 If you think you have seen a yellow crazy ant outside or near a current infestation area, please call us as soon as possible on 07 4241 0525.
 We rely on the help from members of the public to prevent yellow crazy ants from spreading.
 Your contribution in our efforts to eradicate this pest are greatly appreciated.

-Did you receive a notification in your mail box about yellow crazy ants?
+Did you receive a notification in your mailbox about yellow crazy ants?

 Yellow crazy ants are restricted matter, category three, under the Biosecurity Act 2014.
-Under the Act, YCA must not be distributed or disposed of into the environment, and requires everyone to take all reasonable and practical steps to minimise the risks associated with these ants.
-If they have been found on your property or close to your property, you will receive a notification requesting access to your property for survey and treatment purposes.
+Under the Act, yellow crazy ants must not be distributed or disposed of into the environment, and the Act requires everyone to take all reasonable and practical steps to minimise the risks associated with these ants.
+If yellow crazy ants have been found on your property or close to your property, you will receive a notification requesting access to your property for survey and treatment purposes.

 Electric ants are another invasive ant species on the fringes of our Wet Tropics World Heritage Area.
 The Wet Tropics Management Authority works closely with the National Electric Ant Eradication Program, a nationally cost-share response, managed by Biosecurity Queensland (the Department of Agriculture and Fisheries).
 To make sure you don’t accidentally spread electric ants, use the interactive map to check the location of the electric ant restricted zone, and the movement controls that apply.
 For further information on electric ants in Queensland click here.